 With both Star Alliance and other partners airlines, United allows you to both spend and earn miles, and you can earn miles based on how many miles you’ve actually flown, versus how much you spend on a ticket.
 However, when booking, keep in mind that if your ticket is coded with 016, the miles earned are based on United’s fare-based system, not distance flown.

 As do many travel brands these days, United has its own dining program through which you can earn miles.
 The MileagePlus Dining program is free to join.
 Then, you can dine at more than 10,000 restaurants and bars and, when you pay with your United card, you’ll earn miles.
-You receive 1 mile per dollar spent as a basic member, 3 miles per dollar spent as a select member and 5 miles per dollar spent as a VIP member.
+You receive one mile per dollar spent as a basic member, three miles per dollar spent as a select member and five miles per dollar spent as a VIP member.